On Huang and Wong's Algorithm for Generalized Binary Split Trees

-Spuler's thesis proposed various algorithms for \twoWCST and for \gbsplit, for both the successful-queries variants and more general variants~\cite{Spuler1994Thesis}.\footnote{We remark that Spuler~\cite[Section 4.8]{Spuler1994Thesis} pointed out, and claimed to fix, several flaws in the \emph{pseudo-code} that Huang and Wong gave for their \gbsplit algorithm.
-Those flaws are relatively minor and do not include the deeper errors discussed in Section~\ref{sec: huang flaw}.} Here we discuss the (successful-queries) \twoWCST algorithm that Spuler presented as a modification of Huang and Wong's \gbsplit algorithm~\cite[Section 6.4.1]{Spuler1994Thesis}.
-Spuler's thesis gave no proof of correctness, remarking only that \begin{quote}\em ``The changes to the optimal generalized binary split tree algorithm of Huang and Wong~\cite{StephenHuang1984} to produce optimal generalized two-way comparison trees are quite straight forward.'' \end{quote} (Note that ``generalized two-way comparison trees'' in the thesis refers to two-way comparison search trees as defined in this paper.)
-In addition to lacking proofs of correctness, these algorithms have not appeared in any peer-reviewed publication, although Spuler did refer to them in his journal paper~\cite{Spuler1994Paper}.
+Spuler's thesis proposed various algorithms for \twoWCST and for \gbsplit, for both the successful-queries variant and the general variant~\cite{Spuler1994Thesis}.\footnote{We remark that Spuler~\cite[Section 4.8]{Spuler1994Thesis} pointed out, and claimed to fix, several flaws in the \emph{pseudo-code} that Huang and Wong gave for their \gbsplit algorithm.
+Those flaws are relatively minor and do not include the deeper errors discussed in Sect.~\ref{sec: huang flaw}.} Here we discuss the (successful-queries) \twoWCST algorithm that Spuler presented as a modification of Huang and Wong's \gbsplit algorithm in Section 6.4.1 of his thesis~\cite[Section 6.4.1]{Spuler1994Thesis}.
+That section starts with the following remark: \begin{quote}\em ``The changes to the optimal generalized binary split tree algorithm of Huang and Wong~\cite{StephenHuang1984} to produce optimal generalized two-way comparison trees are quite straight forward.'' \end{quote} (``Generalized two-way comparison trees'' in the thesis are two-way comparison search trees as defined herein.)
+The remainder of his Section 6.4.1 sketches the code for the algorithm.
+His Appendix A.4.1.~gives complete code.
+Spuler does not explicitly define the dynamic program or recurrence that he has in mind, however, it is implicitly defined by his algorithm as described below.
+In addition to lacking proofs of correctness, these algorithms have not appeared in any peer-reviewed publication, although Spuler did refer to them in his journal paper~\cite{Spuler1994Paper}, and they have been cited in the literature as the first polynomial-time algorithms for \twoWCST~\cite{Anderson2002}.

-Similarly to~\cite{StephenHuang1984}, Spuler's algorithms use dynamic programming, with subproblems specified by an interval of keys and a number of holes, and their costs determined by an appropriate recurrence relation.
-We show that:
+Following Huang and Wong, Spuler's algorithms are based on a dynamic program where each subproblem is specified by an interval of keys and a number of holes, and each subproblem is solved using a recurrence relation.
+In the remainder of the section, we prove that the dynamic program is flawed:

-\begin{theorem} There is an instance $(\Keys, p)$ of \twoWCST such that, given that instance, Spuler's \twoWCST algorithm~\cite[Section 6.4.1]{Spuler1994Thesis} computes non-optimal solutions to some of the subproblems in its dynamic program.
-Hence, Spuler's proposed recurrence relation is incorrect for some subproblems. \end{theorem}
+\begin{theorem} There is an instance $(\Keys, p)$ of \twoWCST for which the dynamic program used by Spuler's \twoWCST algorithm~\cite[Section 6.4.1]{Spuler1994Thesis} has the following flaws: for some subproblems, the recurrence relation is incorrect and the algorithm computes non-optimal solutions. \end{theorem}

 Note that Theorem~\ref{thm: spuler flaw} does not imply that the algorithm is incorrect, in the sense that it gives an incorrect solution to some full instance (where the number $h$ of holes is $0$).